-Me performing with David Segal, drummer and co-founder of the Can-Do-Musos Foundation.
+Me at a performance with David Segal, drummer and co-founder of the Can-Do-Musos Foundation.

 THE ROAD TODAY

-Now I’m finishing up my undergraduate degree, and whenever and wherever I go to play, I’ll almost always have my platforms and/or my own adapted instrument with me.
+Now I’m a graduate student studying percussion, and whenever and wherever I go to play, I’ll almost always have my platforms and/or my own adapted instrument with me.
 As I was kickstarting my career as a musician, I was and still am very grateful for the Very Special Arts Foundation and Can-Do-Musos Foundation for the opportunities they had given me to share my music.
-I also am immensely grateful for all of my teachers and professors over the 10+ years I have studied music for always giving support for my goals and musical endeavors.
+I also am immensely grateful for all of my teachers and professors over the 15+ years I have studied music for always offering their support for my goals and musical endeavors.
 Most of all, without the love and support from my parents and brother, including the years of taking me to lessons, the hard labor of making platforms and adapting instruments, and much more, my journey would not have been possible.
 Thank you so much, Mom, Dad, and Kenny.